havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 - The QGIS Line Direction Histogram Plugin can be used to investigate the distribution of the directions of line segments of a line or polygon vector dataset.

 - The accumulated lengths of the line segments for each direction bin determines the shape of the histogram.
+Alternatively, the number of segments can be used (no weighting on line segment length).

-- Line and Polygon vector layers are supported.
+- Line and Polygon vector layers are supported, including multigeometries.

+- Feature selections are supported.

 - The number of direction bins for the histogram can be specified.